 8b.
 Refine Ideation

-In the previous tutorial, we explored the Automated Mode of Feature Ideation, where the system independently generated a comprehensive set of features.
+In the previous step of the tutorials, we ran a simple Feature Ideation, where the system independently generated a set of features for a single aggregation window.

 In this tutorial, you will learn how to:

-- Review and adjust the system's suggestions, from table selection to filters.
+- Review and adjust the system's suggestions for transforms and filters.

 Note